fbohz/fbohz/shared/blurbs/08_02_20_HTML-form-action.md

 ![Screen Shot 2020-08-02 at 10 34 02 PM](https://user-images.githubusercontent.com/15071636/89143511-75287480-d510-11ea-89a6-8d3b872d73dd.png)

 Now obviously this example you might think this is not very useful.
 Usually the action attribute is used to send form contents to server pages.
 So for example we might use a PHP file named process.php.
+This process.php then will do all the magic with data, like save it to a database, you name it.
 PHP is a powerful server scripting language, often used in web development.
 If you ever used WordPress, probably the data being processed is done via PHP.

 **Is the `action` attribute required?**

 Back in HTML4 yes, nowadays with HTML5 it is not.
-If you have a form tag without any attributed then the data will be sent its own page.
-Why you might ask.
+If you have a form tag without an action attribute then the data will be sent its own page.
+Why would we do this?
 Because with the birth of single page applications (SPA), we might want to process our form data using JavaScript or some other framework such as React.js.
 If we use Vanilla JS we often do this by adding eventListeners to when the form has been submitted.